paulodiovani/blog.diovani.com/technology/_posts/2017-04-11-parallel-tests-with-ava.md

 ## DB cleanup and dealing with concurrency

-Since tests run in parallel, it's not safe to rely on stored data.
+Since tests run in parallel, it's not safe to rely on (global) stored data.
 A quick solution is to have one of:

-1. several databases, once for each test
+1. several databases, one for each test
 2. table/collection prefixes for each test

 With Mongodb/Mongoose, it's easy to have several databases, as they're created on first write to a collection and the io is fast enough.
 So I've created a small helper to deal with connection and cleanup.